 Powered by LlamaParse, Documentric achieves 99% extraction accuracy on standard digital statements and over 97% on clean scans.

 Any professional who regularly receives PDF bank statements from clients or counterparties.
+Unlike other tools, Documentric includes a side-by-side review UI so you can verify and edit extracted transactions before exporting — no competitor offers this.

 Clients often provide months of paper or scanned statements.
 Documentric converts them to structured data in seconds — no manual entry, no data-entry errors passed to QuickBooks.